 Reset SMC to stop Service Battery Warning on Mac

-- Shut down your laptop.
+- Shut down your MacBook.

-- Release all keys at once.
+- Release all keys at the same time.

 - Turn on the laptop.

 SMC controls the computer fans, backlights, and indicator lights, as well as some aspects of the display, ports, and battery, so resetting it will force your MacBook to revert back to its default settings for all these things.
 I